2xer/tr/README.md

 # Useful commands and flags

-## add
 1. Interactively choose hunks of patch between the index and the work tree and add them to the index.

 `git add -p`

-## commit
-1. Automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.
+2. Automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.

 `git commit -a`

-2. Reuse commit message from existing commit or last commit on current branch by using HEAD.
+3. Reuse commit message from existing commit or last commit on current branch by using HEAD.

 `git commit --reuse-message=HEAD`

-## log
-1. Show the commits in a graph and in a more concise and readable format.
+4. Show the commits in a graph and in a more concise and readable format.

 `git log --graph --decorate --abbrev-commit --all --pretty=oneline`

-## status
-1. More compact status but uses 1 or 2 capital letters or symbols to represent changes to files (`man git-status`).
+5. More compact status but uses 1 or 2 capital letters or symbols to represent changes to files (`man git-status`).
 Left-hand column shows status of files in the staging area while the right-hand column shows the status of files in the working tree.

 `git status -s`

+6. Show differences between the working tree and index.

+`git diff`

+7. Show differences between index and commit.
+If no commit is given, defaults to HEAD.

+`git diff --staged`

+8. Remove file from index.
+If no file is given, defaults to all files.

+`git reset`

+9. Remove file from index and working tree.

+`git rm`

 # Credits
 Pro Git book, written by Scott Chacon and Ben Straub and published by Apress.